-Use USERID with PASSWORD if the ODBC data source connection that will be used by the Oracle GoldenGate process is configured to supply database authentication.
-USERID can be a specific login that is assigned to the process or any member of an account in the System Administrators or Server Administrators fixed server role.
+Use USERID with PASSWORD if the ODBC data source connection that will be used by the Oracle GoldenGate process, is configured to connect using SQL Server authentication.

 - On a source SQL Server system, also use the SOURCEDB parameter to specify the source ODBC data source. - On a target SQL Server system, also use the TARGETDB parameter to specify the target ODBC data source.